-Here you can learn what to do if you are in distress and need assistance while outside Hong Kong, whether in Mainland or elsewhere, and where to go for travel tips and advice.
+On this webpage, Hong Kong residents can learn what to do if they are in distress and need assistance while outside Hong Kong, whether in Mainland or elsewhere, and where to go for travel tips and advice.

-One of the first things you should consider if you need assistance while in distress outside Hong Kong is calling the 24-hour hotline operated by the Assistance to Hong Kong Residents Unit of the Immigration Department.
+One of the first things Hong Kong residents should consider if they need assistance while in distress outside Hong Kong is calling the 24-hour hotline operated by the Assistance to Hong Kong Residents Unit of the Immigration Department.
 The hotline number is:

 Hong Kong residents who have met with accidents or are arrested or detained for being involved in criminal cases may request assistance from the Assistance to Hong Kong Residents Unit of the Immigration Department.

-The following link will take you to a page that offers information on the assistance that can and cannot be provided by the HKSAR Government, how to deal with legal concerns, what to do in case of serious accidents or casualties, and where to go for further information.
+The following link will lead to a page that offers information on the assistance that can and cannot be provided by the HKSAR Government, how to deal with legal concerns, what to do in case of serious accidents or casualties, and where to go for further information.

-Whether travelling for business or pleasure, you should always prepare adequately beforehand and take precautions while you are away.
-The following link will take you to a set of simple tips for travel preparation and ensuring your personal safety during the voyage, and where you can obtain travel advice.
+Whether travelling for business or pleasure, Hong Kong residents should always prepare adequately beforehand and take precautions while they are away.
+The following link will lead to a set of simple tips for travel preparation and ensuring personal safety during the voyage, and where they can obtain travel advice.

-When you are travelling in the Mainland, it is important to know what assistance you can receive from the HKSAR Government if you encounter difficulties.
-Here you can learn about the assistance that can and cannot be provided to Hong Kong residents by HKSAR Government in the Mainland, and what to do if you are arrested or in case of serious accidents or casualties.
+When travelling in the Mainland, it is important to know what assistance can be obtained from the HKSAR Government if Hong Kong residents encounter difficulties.
+On this webpage, Hong Kong residents can learn about the assistance that can and cannot be provided to them by HKSAR Government, and what to do if they are arrested or in case of serious accidents or casualties.

-While you are in the Mainland, the HKSAR Government can:
+While the resident is in the Mainland, the HKSAR Government can:

 It is important to note the HKSAR Government cannot:

-While in the Mainland, you could meet a number of unexpected circumstances.
-This section provides information on common scenarios and what you should do in them.
+While in the Mainland, Hong Kong residents may meet a number of unexpected circumstances.
+This section provides information on common scenarios and what they should do in them.

-If you lose money, your identity documents or any other belongings in the Mainland, you should first report the loss to the public security authorities and obtain documentary proof of that report.
-Following your loss, if you need assistance in returning to Hong Kong, you can contact the Immigration Department, the Office of the Government of the Hong Kong Special Administrative Region in Beijing, the Economic and Trade Office of the Government of the Hong Kong Special Administrative Region in Guangdong or the Economic and Trade Office of the Government of the Hong Kong Special Administrative Region in Chengdu.
+If Hong Kong residents lose money, identity documents or any other belongings in the Mainland, they should first report the loss to the Public Security authorities and obtain documentary proof of that report.
+Following such loss, if they need assistance in returning to Hong Kong, they may contact the Immigration Department, the Office of the Government of the Hong Kong Special Administrative Region in Beijing, the Economic and Trade Office of the Government of the Hong Kong Special Administrative Region in Guangdong or the Economic and Trade Office of the Government of the Hong Kong Special Administrative Region in Chengdu.

 Please read the 'Contact Details' section below for more information.

-You must abide by the local laws and regulations while traveling or staying in the Mainland.
-If you contravene any Mainland laws, you must bear the legal consequences.
-If you are arrested or detained for any criminal offence, you can request the public security authorities to notify your relatives in accordance with the applicable laws.
+Hong Kong residents must abide by the local laws and regulations while traveling or staying in the Mainland.
+If they contravene the laws in the Mainland, they must bear the legal consequences.
+If they are arrested or detained for any criminal offence, they may request the Public Security authorities to notify their relatives in accordance with the applicable laws.

 Further information on Mainland criminal law is available through the following links

-If you, your companions, friends or relatives are involved in a serious accident or become casualties, you should report to the public security authorities immediately.
-If you need further assistance, you can contact the Immigration Department, the Office of the Government of the Hong Kong Special Administrative Region in Beijing, the Economic and Trade Office of the Government of the Hong Kong Special Administrative Region in Guangdong or the Economic and Trade Office of the Government of the Hong Kong Special Administrative Region in Chengdu.
+If Hong Kong residents are involved in a serious accident or become casualties, they should report to the Public Security authorities immediately.
+If further assistance is needed, they may contact the Immigration Department, the Office of the Government of the Hong Kong Special Administrative Region in Beijing, the Economic and Trade Office of the Government of the Hong Kong Special Administrative Region in Guangdong or the Economic and Trade Office of the Government of the Hong Kong Special Administrative Region in Chengdu.

 Cross-boundary patient transfer or ambulance booking service is not available in Hong Kong.
-If you, your companions, friends or relatives are injured or suffering from illness in the Mainland and need ambulance service upon arrival in Hong Kong, you may call the Immigration Department Hotline at (852) 1868 to enquire about the arrangements or seek assistance from duty officers at border control points upon arrival.
+If Hong Kong residents are injured or suffering from illness in the Mainland and need ambulance service upon arrival in Hong Kong, they may call the Immigration Department Hotline at (852) 1868 to enquire about the arrangements or seek assistance from duty officers at border control points upon arrival.